 From the point of view of the civil, tax and social security law, a selfemployed person is regarded as an entrepreneur.
-As a consequence, a self-employed person and a recipient of his/her services or work do not co-operate with each other on the basis of an employment contract, but rather on the basis of a business agreement between two entrepreneurs.
+As a consequence, a self-employed person and a recipient of his/her services or work do not co-operate with each other on the basis of an employment contract, but rather on the B2B basis.